Super Watermelon Island: Broadcast and reception

 "Super Watermelon Island" premiered on May 12, 2016 on Cartoon Network.
 Its initial American broadcast was viewed by approximately 1.693 million viewers.
 It received a Nielsen household rating of 0.46, meaning that it was seen by 0.46% of all households.
 The episode was the first of a two-part episode which was the first episode of the "In Too Deep" special event in which five new episodes aired across four weeks.

 The episode received generally positive reviews, specifically with the conclusion of the Malachite story arc and the progress in the Cluster arc.
 James Whitbrook of io9 declared the entire In Too Deep event as the "show at its best" and said the episode provided an effective and satisfying close on the current storyline.
 Eric Thurm of The A.V.
-Club, however, was more critical of the episode, giving the episode a B+, saying that the assault on the Cluster felt "increasingly-delayed" and that the Malachite/Alexandrite fight lacked "resolution of emotional stakes" which made the fight scenes more enjoyable.
+Club, however, was more critical of the episode, giving the episode a B+, saying that the assault on the Cluster felt "increasingly-delayed" and that the Malachite/Alexandrite fight lacked "resolution of emotional stakes" which had made previous fight scenes more enjoyable.
 However, he did concede that he was "quibbling because of high expectations".